Search Field Guide

 Migration

 The migratory pattern of this species in Montana is poorly known.
 A general lack of observations limits any educated guess about their migratory pathway within the state.
-Only 5 observations have been made regarding Nelson's Sharp-tailed Sparrows during migration in Montana (Montana Bird Distribution 2003).
+Only 5 observations have been made regarding Nelson's Sparrows during migration in Montana (Montana Bird Distribution Committee 2012).
 Four observations were recorded in May and June and 1 was recorded in August.
 All observations were made in Sheridan County, Montana where this species is known to occur and breed.

 Habitat

 Nests usually are built in stands of grasses with litter that is persistent from year to year (Greenlaw and Rising 1994).
 Nests are built on or slightly above the ground in damp areas among emergent vegetation (Murray 1969, Stewart 1975).
-In North Dakota, Nelson's Sharp-tailed Sparrows are more abundant in dry years than in wet years (Stewart 1975).
+In North Dakota, Nelson's Sparrows are more abundant in dry years than in wet years (Stewart 1975).
 In dry years, they nest in the shallow-marsh and deep-marsh zones of wetlands.
 In wet years, they nest in cordgrass (Spartina spp.) within wet-meadow zones.

 Food Habits

-Food habits information on Nelson's Sharp-tailed Sparrow is currently unavailable in the state.
+Food habits information on Nelson's Sparrow is currently unavailable in the state.
 Information from other areas of the species' range reveal that Nelson's Sharp-tailed Sparrows eat insects, spiders, amphipods, and other small invertebrates, supplemented in the colder months by seeds and grains.
 They glean food from ground or from grass stems.

 Ecology